 What is alpha thalassemia?

-your body makes less hemoglobin than normal.
-Hemoglobin is an iron-rich protein in
+less hemoglobin than normal.
+Hemoglobin is an iron-rich protein in red blood cells.

 There are 2 main types of thalassemia: alpha and beta.
 Different genes are affected